projf/isle/docs/colour-palettes.md

 # Colour Palettes

 Isle includes some colour palettes to get you started.
-You can load a Verilog ($readmemh) format palette into the [clut](../hardware/mem/docs/clut.md) module.
+You can load a Verilog ($readmemh) format palette into the [clut](../hardware/docs/clut.md) module.
 Check out the [Isle graphics](http://projectf.io/isle/graphics.html) posts for examples of palette use and an explanation of Isle RGB555 colour format.

 You can use the [rgbconv](../tools/rgbconv/) tool to convert palette strings to/from RGB555 format.

-Palettes are stores in `res/palettes`:
+Palettes are stored in `res/palettes`:

 * Go-16 - [Verilog $readmemh](../res/palettes/go-16.mem)
 * Aqua-4 - [Verilog $readmemh](../res/palettes/aqua-4.mem)